ufal/UMR/doc/alignment.md

 the orthographic words of the name via its `:opN` attributes.
 (This rule is inferred from the data relased in UMR 1.0.)

+* More generally, the approach in UMR 1.0 seems to be:
+  * If the parent node covers the same tokens as its child node, the alignment will be assigned to the parent and the child will be formally unaligned.
+    For example (english_umr-0003, snt8), _doctor_ is represented as
+    `(s8p2 / person :ARG1-of (s8h / have-role-91 :ARG3 (s8d / doctor)))`;
+    the token is aligned to `s8p2`, while `s8h` and `s8d` are unaligned.
+  * If the parent node has multiple children that together completely cover the parent's span, the alignment will be assigned to the children and the parent will be formally unaligned.
+For example (english_umr-0003, snt6), _next several days_ is represented as
+    `(s6t / temporal-quantity :quant (s6s2 / several) :unit (s6d / day) :mod (s6n / next))`;
+    here, `s6s2`, `s6d` and `s6n` are aligned to their respective tokens while `s6t` is unaligned.

 * While the above rules strive to align as many non-punctuation tokens as possible, it is not required that all of them are aligned to concepts.
 There may be words that are not even distantly related to any individual node; such